 What Serbia’s capital city lacks in beauty – it might not be one of Europe’s prettiest – it more than makes up for in character and culture.
 Here the rivers Danube and Sava meet, and flourishing arts and nightlife scenes have emerged along the banks.
 Meanwhile Ottoman relics and museums tucked away in the back streets let weekend and city-break visitors under the skin of the city’s fascinating history.

 Spend a few nights getting to know the capital often described as the Balkan 'city that never sleeps'.
 This short break includes a city tour to see the St Sava Cathedral – the biggest Orthodox church in the Balkans – and Kalemegdan Fortress overlooking the Danube, and incorporates excursions out to nearby town Novi Sad and the Fruska Gora National Park.

 Choose to tailor-make this short break with your choice of 3*, 4* or 5* hotels in Belgrade.

 Fly to Belgrade.
 On arrival, transfer to your centrally-located hotel, and check in for four nights.

-Today embark on a half-day city tour of Belgrade; one of the most lively and vibrant capitals in Europe.
+Today embark on a half-day walking tour of Belgrade; one of the most lively and vibrant capitals in Europe.
 Located on the confluence of the Sava and Danube rivers, the city is well known for its nightlife and many floating bars and restaurants can be found along their banks.
 This tour will pass by some of the city's most important sights including several government and royal buildings, imposing squares surrounded by museums and historical hotels, the city's main shopping area along Knez Mihailova Street, where many impressive historical buildings stand beside buzzing cafes and cultural institutions.
 End the tour at the mighty Kalemegdan Fortress, the most important cultural-historic complex of the city.
 In the afternoon, explore the city further at your leisure.
 Head to Skadarlija street for vibrant evening life and excellent restaurants accompanied by live traditional music.
 (B)